SabreDevStudio/api-style-guides/RESTfulAPIStyleGuide.md

 This document is meant to guide Sabre developers building APIs consumed by external developers.
 It assumes **RESTful** services delivering **JSON** over **HTTP**.

-Initially written by the team creating the **Corporate Travel Solutions (CTS)**, this guide is available for anyone inside the company to adopt, and contribute.
+Initially written by the team creating the **Corporate Travel Services (CTS)**, this guide is available for anyone inside the company to adopt, and contribute.

 -----------------------